Ulnar Impaction - Ulnar Abutment

 In our Facebook group, "TFCC and Ulnar-Sided Wrist Pain" there has been a lot of discussion about Ulnar impaction.

 Ulnar impaction syndrome (UIS) also has a couple of other names, all of which refer to the same issue.
-The other names are Ulnar abutment and ulnocarpal loading.
+The other names you may hear are Ulnar abutment and ulnocarpal loading.

 In an interesting article published by PubMed.gov, the authors write, "The relationship between triangular fibrocartilage complex (TFCC) tear and ulnar impaction syndrome has not been fully understood.
 We hypothesized that a TFCC tear could change the ulnar variance, which may be the cause of ulnar impaction syndrome."
 They concluded, "Ulnar variance may be changed after a TFCC tear.
 In our study, it decreased after TFCC foveal repair.
 However, as time went on, the ulnar variance increased again, which could be one of the causes of ulnar impaction syndrome and ulnar-sided wrist pain."